Texas Sports Betting – Legal Status & Best DFS Sites (2025)

 esports

-HB 1275 includes provisions for regulated online and mobile wagering, but it's unclear where esports falls with regulators.
-Of note, Dallas Mavericks owner Mark Cuban also owns an esports betting platform called Unikrn.
+HB 1275 includes provisions for regulated online and mobile wagering, but it's unclear where esports falls under regulatory oversight.
+Of note, former Dallas Mavericks owner Mark Cuban also owns an esports betting platform called Unikrn.

 What about Texas college sports?